 - Not as many model options like other brands

-The Champion series by Dobyns is one of the top performing crankbait rods on the market today and is setting the standard in sensitivity, strength, balance and weight.
+The Champion series by Dobyns is one of the best crankbait rods on the market today and is setting the standard in sensitivity, strength, balance and weight.
 These rods come in a variety of lengths from 7 to 8 feet and actions of medium to medium heavy and fast to moderate fast actions.
 The champion series uses proprietary high modulus blanks to give anglers extra durability and performance while fishing.
 Along with the high quality blanks the rod also features AA grade cork grips, Zero Tangle Kigan guides with the SIC inserts, fuji graphite reel seat, and it even features a kevlar wrapping.

 - High selection of models